 Before the relaunch of the site on September 15, 2016, Somewherecold was an active online music magazine between 2001-2009.
 Brent began the site in 2001 while Jason joined some time later (perhaps around 2002/2003.
 It’s hard to remember).
 For a number of personal reasons, the site went down.
 The old URL was lost and we thought we lost the data.
 Well, it turns out that Phil, our tech guru and the houser of our site on his server, had actually saved the majority of the articles we wrote over that period of time.
 We are calling this “The Archives” at the site.
 We invite our readers, both former and new, to go back through our reviews and interviews since they are a time capsule, and, perhaps, will lead many to go back and explore some great music.

 We owe a great debt to Brent who is the original founder of this site.
 His writing and great ear made this site what it is.
 Perhaps he will find the time to return as a guest reviewer or something more.

-Currently, the site is being revived by Jason.
-He has dubbed himself “editor-n-chief” and will be writing most if not all the material at the beginning of this venture.
-Who knows what the future holds.
-Since the site went down, Jason has obtained his Ph.D. and has published a couple of books and a handful of articles in his field.
+Jason is “editor-n-chief” and writer/owner of Somewherecold.
+During the site’s hiatus, Jason has obtained his Ph.D. and has published a couple of books and a handful of articles in his field.
 He also teaches at the college level.
 In terms of music, Jason has started recording his own music under the moniker The Corrupting Sea.
 He has been involved with Somewherecold since around 2003 and is grateful to its original owner Brent Diaz for passing the torch!